odedindi/panterTodo/README.md

 ## The challenge

-Your challenge is to create a good old todo app.
-Boring, i know, but still a good exercise:

 - [x] A logged in user should be able to create new Todo-lists
 - [x] A list should have some title and of course Todos